MSc Safety, Health and Environmental Management

 With safety, health and environmental issues becoming increasingly important, there is a growing demand for professionals with the right skills.

-The MSc Safety, Health and Environmental Management degree produces such health and safety practitioners, who can identify, assess and solve health, safety and environmental problems by applying the principles of good management.
-You will develop your knowledge of technical subject areas through an extension into managing health and safety, while giving due consideration to the sustainable economic development of business and the environment.
+The MSc Safety, Health and Environmental Management degree produces such health and safety practitioners, who can identify, assess, and solve health, safety, and environmental problems by applying the principles of good management.
+You will develop your knowledge of technical subject areas through an extension into managing health and safety while giving due consideration to the sustainable economic development of business and the environment.

 You will complete six modules and a dissertation:

 For each module, you will usually complete two assignments based on case studies or workplace scenarios, plus an examination.
 There will be group work, recommended reading and tutorials each week.
 Your final dissertation will be bespoke to you and could be based in industry.

 Many modules are continually assessed while other modules are a mixture of continuous assessment and examination.